aloosley/faim/README.md

 `LOW_SCORE_VAL,HIGH_SCORE_VAL` are two numbers that define the score range.

-`THETAS` correspond to the fairness compremise you want.
+`THETAS` correspond to the fairness compromise you want.
 There are three thetas per group corresponding to the desired amount of the three fairness criteria that the system should achieve:
 1. group calibration
 2. equalized false negative rates